-Thanks to the achieved results of the conducted research experiment in this paper each network system administrators, security professionals and network architects can obtain detailed statistical information for the transmitted routing information among all hosts and network devices in the simulated local area network of academic departments using an enhanced distance vector routing protocol - EIGRP.
-On the other hand program is a powerful tool for designing and simulating small and large computer networks with different routing protocols.
+Thanks to the achieved results of the conducted research experiment in this paper each network system administrators, security professionals, network architects and IT experts can obtain detailed statistical information for the transmitted routing information among all hosts and network devices in the simulated local area network of academic departments using a link-state routing protocol - OSPF.
+On the other hand the program called cisco packet tracer is a powerful tool for designing and simulating small and large computer networks with different routing protocols.